 Red-tailed hawks, turkey vultures, golden eagles, prairie and peregrine falcons, great horned owls, several types of swallows, meadow larks, horned larks, and many other birds live in and have been spotted at Red Mountain Open Space.

 Limited hunting by special access hunting permit only for deer and elk will occur on weekdays only during the second, third, and fourth combined seasons along with the cow elk season.
-Special access hunting permit application period is in February of each year.
+The special access hunting permit application period is in February of each year.
 Applications can be found under the hunting information link on the Red Mountain Open Space web page.
-Drawing for special access hunting permits will be in March.
+The drawing for special access hunting permits will be in March.
 If you were not successful in the drawing, you may not access Red Mountain Open Space for public hunting.